pkali/scorch_src/README.md

 - textproc.asm - text routines like list of weapons and shop
 - variables.asm - all non-zero page variables
 - constants.asm - various tables of constants
-- display.asm - display lists and text screen definitions
+- display_*.asm - display lists and text screen definitions
 - ai.asm - artificial stupidity of computer opponents
 - weapons.asm - general arsenal of tankies
 - definitions.asm - label definitions, moved to make it work better with Altirra debug (it doesn't).